mortonfox/nuvigc/README.md

 The nuvigc script reads a [GSAK](http://gsak.net/) database and generates a GPX file suitable for passing to
-[Garmin POI Loader](http://www8.garmin.com/products/poiloader/) to load onto a Garmin nüvi GPS.
+[Garmin POI Loader](http://www8.garmin.com/products/poiloader/) to load onto a Garmin n&uuml;vi GPS.

 We can visualize the flow of geocaching data like so: